 Queer Legacies, New Solidarities

-This conference will focus on queer and gendered legacies and how we work with such legacies to build future worlds and solidarities.
+This conference focused on queer and gendered legacies and how we work with such legacies to build future worlds and solidarities.
 Since second-wave feminism and Gay Liberation, and the rise of women’s studies and lesbian and gay studies nurtured by these developments, understandings, activism, scholarship and pedagogies in relation to gender and sexuality have developed and grown in complex and often unforeseen ways.
 A key factor has been attending to how a sense of “we” is culturally framed, contingent, a site of struggle, and often fragile.
-This conference invites people to reflect on how collective histories (both cultural and pedagogic) are traced and articulated, how they inform our work and being in the present moment, and the role of solidarities in envisioning the future.
+This conference invited people to reflect on how collective histories (both cultural and pedagogic) are traced and articulated, how they inform our work and being in the present moment, and the role of solidarities in envisioning the future.
 What themes, methods and tendencies characterise contemporary research, teaching and activism in relation to gender and sexuality and in what ways can we think about this contemporary work in relation to its historical antecedents?
 How has gender and sexuality studies been reshaped by debates about decolonisation, globalisation, ecological crisis and disability studies?
-In a context of resurgent moral panics over sex, gender and sexuality, this conference encourages reflections on the material and discursive conditions enabling research, teaching and community collaborations within gender and sexuality studies.
+In a context of resurgent moral panics over sex, gender and sexuality, this conference encouraged reflections on the material and discursive conditions enabling research, teaching and community collaborations within gender and sexuality studies.
 As experiences and understandings of sex, gender and sexuality shift, in some cases pluralising and in other cases narrowing, how might “we” develop research, teaching and activism which is attentive to the denigration of difference (e.g. racism, poverty, misogyny, homophobia, transphobia etc.)?
 What have we learned about new ways of assembling collectives around expanding recognitions of difference?
 What types of solidarities are now possible or might be required?

 - Ann Vickery (Deakin University)